 UNMOVED BY the parallel style of the day, Beattie returned in 1991 when all eyes were on his former band, whose masterpiece Screamadelica was being hotly expected.
 There could've been some headroom for his new band Spirea X, named after the song solely credited to himself in his time with Primal Scream, had 4AD presented them to us in 1989.
 To say Spirea X should've set the world on fire would be daft.
 Shoe-gaze favourites like Ride were shaggable and signed to Creation, which at the time was really happening.

-Beattie was keen to escape comparisons with these younger, hipper bands and was talking Biblical and political but was getting edited right down to tiny soundbites and easy to miss reviews.
+Keen to escape comparisons with these younger, hipper bands, he was talking Biblical and political but then getting edited right down to tiny snippets and soundbites.
 When he said his band would succeed through a 'sheer force of ideas', he couldn't have been imaging the album Fireblade Skies.
 Sure, Chlorine Dream, creates great harmonies that are swept into the air by his 12 string majesty, but shares more in common with the catchier shoe-gaze acts than with the sonic architecture Kevin Shields was stirring up.

 The very short but memorable opener Smile is even better and could've been a part player on Screamedelica itself, but the rest of the album strives for a more direct pop distortion.
 Signed DC could've been a far earlier Primal's track.
 Another very short gem of a tune.
 The album lacks truly catchy hooks and the shuffly drums are at odds with their less linear approach.
 Making it sound a little uncohesive.
 Unsurprisingly, once it failed to sell, the label dropped them.